-Default template memory is set to 2GB.
-Please follow the Oracle Database documentation for minimum memory requirements.
-At the time of writing minimum: Single Instance: 1GB RAM, RAC: 2GB RAM RAC deployment in test configuration may run with ~1700MB of RAM; Clusterware only ~1GB of RAM.
+Default template memory is set to 4GB.
+Please follow the Oracle Database and Grid Infrastructure documentation for minimum memory requirements.
+At the time of writing minimum configurations that work in test environments: Single Instance: 1GB RAM, RAC: 4GB RAM.

 Minimum Network Requirements